loopandlearn/news/docs/index.md

 ## Check out LnL *Instagram*

-We are "growing" our&nbsp;_<span translate="no">Loop and Learn</span>_&nbsp;*Instagram* presence, to spread our T1D and DIY knowledge ... will you "follow" and share the link to your looping friends’ communities?
+We are "growing" our&nbsp;_<span translate="no">Loop and Learn</span>_&nbsp;*Instagram* presence, to spread our T1D and DIY knowledge ... will you "follow" and share the [*Instagram* link](https://www.instagram.com/loopandlearn/?igshid=YmMyMTA2M2Y%3D) to your looping friends’ communities?
 We’d love to grow our following by 10% this month- that’s 50 new followers.
 Please help us reach our goal!

 ## Pro Tip for Reporting Faulty Devices